You probably already know the admissions process to get into medical school is highly competitive. Every applicant has, at least:

 There are 5 experiences that look good on a medical school application: shadowing, clinical work, community service, research, and hobbies.

-- Community Service: Altruism is important to medical schools.
+Community Service: Altruism is important to medical schools.
 Demonstrate long-term involvement, whether it’s through volunteering at a soup kitchen, tutoring, or participating in a program like Habitat for Humanity.
 MedSchoolCoach partners with Global Medical Brigades for ethical international volunteering to offer students an opportunity to not just get volunteer experience, but learn about what medicine looks like throughout the world.

 When optimizing your Work & Activities section, try to use the metrics with which medical schools rate these experiences:

 Commitment: Have at least 2 to 3 years of experience, whenever possible.